Altinn/altinn-studio-docs/content/app/design/guidelines/components/input/_index.en.md

 ---

 ## Large textfields
-Large textfields are used when the user has to fill inn a longer explanation.
-Large textfields follow the same guidelines as inputfields.
+Large text fields are used when the user has to fill in a longer explanation.
+Large text fields follow the same guidelines as input fields.

 ### Example of usage: